-The Birmingham Christmas Markets this year are going ahead and we have put together this handy guide to help you plan your trip including the dates, opening hours, how to get here, which route to follow and where to stay.
+The Birmingham Christmas Markets will return in 2022 and we have put together this handy guide to help you plan your trip including dates, opening hours, how to get here, which route to follow, other Christmas markets and activities in Birmingham and of course, where to stay.

 WHAT ARE THE BIRMINGHAM GERMAN CHRISTMAS MARKETS?

 Officially called the Birmingham Frankfurt Christmas Market, the Christmas markets consist of lots of